lfost42/grafana-notes/k8s/CKAlab.md

 I was following [FreeCodeCamp](https://www.youtube.com/watch?v=Fr9GqFwl6NM) and realized there is an insignificant number of people who will have a bad time trying to follow it.
 I'm hoping these instructions help more people create a CKA lab environment on a mac while following the video.

-This was a heavy installation for my macbook air but I'll be setting up and sharing a slimmer version once I get what I need out of this one!
+The video uses Ubuntu but it was too big for my Macbook Air so I converted the instructions to use Alpine.

 ## Part 1.1: Lab VM Setup (Apple Silicon Mac)